-You can move all your data to another environment without any difficulty as there is not many dependencies on the app engine platform.
+You can move all your data to another environment without any difficulty as there are not many dependencies on the app engine platform.

 Google App Engine enables you to build web applications for your business leveraging Google’s infrastructure.

 App Engine applications are easy to develop, maintain, and can scale as your traffic and data storage needs grow.
 With App Engine, you don’t end up paying for large server spaces and then spend on resources maintaining them.
 You just upload your application, and it’s ready to serve to your users.
-Rest is taken care by Google Cloud.
+Rest is taken care of by Google Cloud.